Welcome to Stitch & Hustle - a fiber arts inspired blog for people who make things. Here you will find:

 Stitch & Hustle was born in March 2016 as a place for me to share what I had learned from starting my handmade small business.
 Since then it has evolved into more than I could have imagined.
 Ups and downs have all led back to the one truth that brought me here to begin with: making things with my hands makes me happy and I want to share that.

 I have always loved handmade and crochet.
 My childhood was bumpy to be sure and I will spare you the details; but music and yarn were my constant and solace.
 It was the thread throughout my life.
-No matter where I was or what was happening around me I could turn on music and make something with hooks and yarn.
+No matter where I was or what was happening around me I could turn on music, tune out the world and make something with hooks and yarn.

 While the road to get here was full of adventure, detours, mountains and valleys; looking back now, it makes perfect sense that I would own and run a handmade business.
 It feels right.
-I still ask "how did they make that" but now I take my tools then design and make my own.
+I still often ask "how did they make that" but now I take my tools then design and make my own.
+As I've grown I have leaned more toward the designing and the process.
 It is something so special to not only make things but design things for others to create and make.
 The reward is too big to describe.

 In 2014, I was invited to speak at an Etsy event about taking my online Etsy shop and turning it into offline success at the One Of A Kind Show in Chicago.
 I was so humbled and blown away they wanted to hear my story and my voice.
 That experience showed me how much sharing and giving back to other makers can really inspire me even more and allow me to use my gift to inspire and help others.